M7Ray/House-Pricing/README.md

 print("number of test samples:", x_test.shape[0])
 print("number of training samples:",x_train.shape[0])
+## output: number of test samples: 3242
+##         number of training samples: 18371

 # Fitting a Ridge regression object using the training data with parameter 0.1, find R^2 using test data
 from sklearn.linear_model import Ridge